shimaore/connected-documents-site/data.md

 ---------------

 Some publishable or published content.
 (Content might be purchased or made available for free.)
+In the 'shared' database, only metadata of paid-for content is available.

     type: 'content'
     _id: `content:` + uuid